 Housing costs in Victor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Victor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Victor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Victor is a town of service providers, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Victor who work in food service (32.43%), personal care services (23.42%), and farm management occupations (18.92%).

 Overall, Victor’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.